fabiojmendes/blog.juzam.pro/content/posts/2025-08-25/hugging-face-agents/index.md

 """)
 ```

-Let me breakdown the code:
+Let me break down the code:

-- Imports: bringing the smolagents classes and functions that are used to
+- Imports: bring in the smolagents classes and functions that are used to
   implement the agent.
-- Tool definition: define a tool that calculates the distance between two
+- Tool definition: defines a tool that calculates the distance between two
-  coordinates using the Haversine function.
+  coordinates using the Haversine formula.
-- Model API: I'm using Ollama to run this test on a RTX 4060 ti with 16 GB of
+- Model API: I'm using Ollama to run this test on an RTX 4060 Ti with 16 GB of
   VRAM on a Debian 13 system.
 The `qwen3-coder:30b` model was the best
-  performing option that would run on my hardware, but your millage my vary.
-You
+  performing option that would run on my hardware, but your mileage may vary.
-  can also use the `InferenceClient` and the Hugging Face API to run these
+  You can also use the `InferenceClient` and the Hugging Face API to run these
-  tests, I had to find an alternative solution because I ran out of credits.
+  tests.
+I had to find an alternative solution because I ran out of credits.
-- Instantiate the agent: here the agent is created with all tools necessary and
+- Instantiate the agent: here the agent is created with all the necessary tools
-  also a reference for the model.
+  and also a reference to the model.
 - Run the prompt and monitor the logs

 Execute the file by running: